 It is common practice to use the smallest possible whole-number coefficients in a chemical equation, as is done in this example.
 Realize, however, that these coefficients represent the relative numbers of reactants and products, and, therefore, they may be correctly interpreted as ratios.
 Methane and oxygen react to yield carbon dioxide and water in a 1:2:1:2 ratio.
 This ratio is satisfied if the numbers of these molecules are, respectively, 1-2-1-2, or 2-4-2-4, or 3-6-3-6, and so on (Figure 2).
 Likewise, these coefficients may be interpreted with regard to any amount (number) unit, and so this equation may be correctly read in many ways, including:

-- One methane molecule and two oxygen molecules react to yield one carbon dioxide molecule and two water molecules.
+- 1 methane molecule and 2 oxygen molecules react to yield 1 carbon dioxide molecule and 2 water molecules.

-- One dozen methane molecules and two dozen oxygen molecules react to yield one dozen carbon dioxide molecules and two dozen water molecules.
+- 1 dozen methane molecules and 2 dozen oxygen molecules react to yield 1 dozen carbon dioxide molecules and 2 dozen water molecules.

 The chemical equation described above is a balanced equation, meaning that equal numbers of atoms for each element involved in the reaction are represented on the reactant and product sides.
 This is a requirement the equation must satisfy to be consistent with the law of conservation of matter.
 It may be confirmed by simply summing the numbers of atoms on either side of the arrow and comparing these sums to ensure they are equal.
 Note that the number of atoms for a given element is calculated by multiplying the coefficient of any formula containing that element by the element’s subscript in the formula.
 If an element appears in more than one formula on a given side of the equation, the number of atoms represented in each must be computed and then added together.
 For example, both product species in the example reaction, CO2 and H2O, contain the element oxygen, and so the number of oxygen atoms on the product side of the equation is 2 (from CO2) + 2 (from 2 H2O) = 4 product oxygen atoms.
 Thus, we’ll need two O2 molecules as reactants to similarly have 4 reactant oxygen atoms.